fzyukio/koe/README.md

 [Deploy](docs/DEPLOY.md)

 ## Licence
-This work is licensed under Affero General Public License Version 3.0
+This work is licensed under GPL v.3 with Commons Clause.

 > TL;DR
->  - You are allowed to copy, use and distribute this work free of charge.
+>  - No commercial.
->  - You are allowed to change the source code (create a derivative)
+>  - Free to use.
->  - Any derivative must be made publicly available under the same, or compatible licence.
+>  - Any modification must be made publicly available under the same licence.

 Read the full [LICENCE](LICENCE.md) here